samanthahsu/Pre-Veil/README.md

 # Pre-Veil
-Play as cupid in this 2D puzzle platformer and help the bride-to-be navigate *up* the aisle to her groom.
+Play as cupid in this 2D puzzle platformer and help the bride-to-be navigate *up* the aisle to unite with her groom.

 Build created in BC GameJam 2020.